amzn/amazon-payments-magento-2-plugin/README.md

 ### Amazon Pay V2 configuration ###

-After successfully installting the module, please follow the steps below for configuring it.
+Upon successful installation of the module, please follow the steps below for configuring it:

 1. Go to Stores -> Configuration -> Sales -> Payment Methods -> Amazon Pay -> Configure
 1. Switch to 'V2' under the Amazon Pay Product Version